Jiasheng1113/cyclistic-bike-share-analysis/README.md

 FROM cyclistic_table;
 ```
-* **Justification**: A physical analytical table (`CREATE TABLE ...
-AS`) was deployed rather than a dynamic SQL view to optimize the database lifecycle for reporting.
-By executing and baking intensive conditional calculations—such as Daylight Saving Time (DST) adjustments, text-pattern filters, and geospatial coordinate bucketing—directly into physical storage, the computational load is removed from runtime execution.
-This architectural decision heavily optimizes downstream query performance, prevents dashboard slowdowns in Power BI, and separates the raw source material from the final polished data for analysis purpose.
+* **Justification**: A physical analytical table (CREATE TABLE ...
+AS) was deployed rather than a dynamic SQL view to make the Power BI dashboard load much faster.
+By calculating the complex math—like Daylight Saving Time (DST) adjustments, text-pattern filters, and region bucketing—only once and saving it directly to a table, the database doesn't have to re-run heavy queries every time you click a chart.
+This separates the raw source material from the final polished data for analysis purposes, ensuring the original data stays safe and untouched.
 ---

 ## 🕵️‍♂️ Advanced Analysis & Statistical Proof